Kiran-Doddapaneni/kirandoddapaneni/Docs/Vision.md

-1.Vision Statement:
+# Vision Statement

 Our project aims to develop an AI-driven SIEM platform that combines real-time security monitoring with intelligent incident investigation and visualization.

-The system uses Wazuh for log collection and threat detection while integrating a custom AI investigation agent to analyze alerts, group related events into incidents, assign risk levels, and visualize attack relationships in an OpenCTI-inspired dashboard.
+The platform uses Wazuh for log collection, threat detection, and security monitoring.
+In addition, it integrates a custom AI investigation agent that can analyze alerts, group related events into incidents, assign risk levels, and visualize attack relationships through an OpenCTI-inspired dashboard.

+The system is designed to support:
+- SOC Analysts in faster threat investigation and response
+- Security Engineers in monitoring and managing security operations
+- Cybersecurity Students in understanding real-world threat detection concepts

-The platform is designed to help SOC analysts, security engineers, and cybersecurity learners better understand and respond to security threats through automation and clear visual insights.
+By combining automation, threat intelligence, and visual analysis, the platform helps users better understand and respond to cybersecurity threats efficiently.